RolandJansen/intermix/test/distTest/README.md

 unit tests.
 There are small html files, one for every test case.
 They are also good examples of how to get intermix up in these environments.

-WARNING: This is verified to run on Windows!
-Unix-like OS may work.

 If you want to run the tests, make shure that no webserver is running on port 8080.
 If so, shut it down temporarily.
 Then go to the root folder and type